Dai Qing

 Fu Xiaoqing (傅小庆, born 24 August 1941), better known by her pen name Dai Qing (戴晴), is a journalist and activist for China-related issues; most significantly against the Three Gorges Dam Project.
-She left the Chinese Communist Party after the bloodshed of 1989 Tiananmen Square protests and massacre and was thereafter incarcerated for ten months at maximum security facility Qingcheng Prison.
+She left the Chinese Communist Party after the bloodshed of 1989 Tiananmen Square protests and massacre and was thereafter incarcerated for ten months at maximum security facility Qincheng Prison.
 Dai is also an author who has published many influential books, articles, and journals.

 Early life and education

 Fu Xiaoqing was born 24 August 1941 in Chongqing, Sichuan.
 Her father was Fu Daqing, an activist from Jiangxi who had studied Russian in Moscow and participated in armed rebellions in Nanchang and Guangzhou; her mother, Feng Dazhang (alternatively known as Yang Jie), had good family connections and had trained as a petroleum engineer in Japan.
 Both were Chinese Communist Party (CCP) activists and had begun doing intelligence work for the CCP following the Japanese invasion of China in 1937.
 They had two more children after Xiaoqing.
 In 1944 or 1945, Japanese occupation forces arrested Daqing and executed him.
 Feng was also arrested, but eventually released.

 After the Second World War ended, Xiaoqing and her mother moved to Beijing.
-Xiaoqing was subsequently adopted by revolutionary leader and politician Ye Jianying, a friend of her father's, and she was raised as part of his family.
+Xiaoqing was abandoned by her mother and subsequently adopted by revolutionary leader and politician Ye Jianying, a friend of her father's, and she was raised as part of his family.
 Xiaoqing started school and began using the name Fu Ning.
 Her middle school provided students with a strong liberal arts education, and Fu read widely as a child, becoming familiar with classic Russian and Western European literature before discovering American authors as a young adult.
 Her mother remarried.

 From 1960 to 1966, Fu studied automatic missile guidance systems at the Harbin Institute of Military Engineering.
 While a student she also became a formal member of the CCP.